amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

   Right, we forgot to give AWS CodeBuild the permissions to do everything it needs to do.
 Copy the region and account number as we'll be using those.
 Let's go fix it. <br/>

   In the AWS Management Console, navigate to the [AWS IAM Roles](https://console.aws.amazon.com/iam/home#/roles) dashboard.
-Find the CodeBuild prod role that you created earlier.
-The name of the role created should be something like <b>code-build-prod-iridium-service-service-role</b>.
+Find the CodeBuild prod role that is referenced in the error.
 Click <b>Add inline policy</b>.
 By adding an inline policy, we can keep the existing managed policy separate from what we want to manage ourselves. <br/>

   Click on the <b>JSON</b> tab, so you can enter the provided policy below.
 In the Resource section of your policy for the ssm:GetParameters action, make sure you specify your current region and account number so we can lock down CodeBuild's role to only access the right parameters.
 Here is the policy you can use, replacing REGION and ACCOUNTNUMBER with yours:<br/>